-Interview and Review of Creek Stewart, Host of Weather Channel’s “Fat Guys In the Wood”
+Interview of Creek Stewart, Host of Weather Channel’s “Fat Guys In the Wood”

-I felt as though I was there with these guys learning the same things that they were learning, feeling the same emotions, and, like them, walking away with the same life lessons and confidence.
-Besides the entertainment factor of the show, I am more encouraged than ever by seeing “fat guys in the woods” changed by their connection to nature, their ability to survive????….. well, that is for you to find out on August 11th!
+I felt as though I were there with these guys.
+I was learning the same things that they were learning, feeling the same emotions, and, like them, walking away with the same life lessons and confidence.
+Besides the entertainment factor of the show, I am more encouraged than ever by seeing these guys changed by their connection to nature.
+As for their ability to survive????….. well, that is for you to find out on August 11th!

-Here’s a little more from my conversation with Creek, but first you must watch the promo video.
-Please ask more questions in the comments for me to ask if you have any for Creek and I will be sure to get the answers!
+Before reading my interview with Creek below, you must watch the promo video.
+Please share more questions in the comments for me to ask if you have any for Creek, and I will be sure to get the answers!

 A talented young television producer by the name of Evan Goldstein came up with the idea for the show.
 He’s been a fan of survival-themed television shows and, like many guys these days, longs to connect with nature and test the “mountain man” side of him that living in a city suppresses.
 He, like me, believes that the wilderness can change people and that we’ve grown too comfortable based on modern convenience.